 With all this sweet knowledge in-hand, we were feeling inspired to build a computer.
 It’s time to take a field trip to Seattle… (insert adventure music mix-tape).

 Building an Ultimate After Effects Computer with Puget Systems

-We arrived to Seattle full of giddinesss.
-After grabbing a coffee we drove down to Puget Systems, a custom computer manufacturer that specializes in workstations for content creators, studios, VFX artists, designers, and editors.
+We arrived in Seattle as giddy as can be.
+After grabbing a coffee, we drove down to Puget Systems—a custom computer manufacturer that specializes in workstations for content creators, studios, VFX artists, designers, and editors.
 Puget is basically Disneyland for computer nerds.
-As soon as you walk in the doors it’s clear that Puget is testing, building, and geeking-out over computers to a level that is beyond anything we’ve ever seen.
+As soon as you walk in the doors, it’s clear that Puget is testing, building, and geeking-out over computers to a level that is beyond anything we’ve ever seen.